2010–11 North American winter: Late January–early February cold wave

 Following the major blizzard in the Midwest on Groundhog Day, a major cold wave behind the storm's cold front left temperatures plunging, with wind chill values dropped as low as -36 °F in Boise City, the lowest recorded wind chill in the state since the deployment of the Oklahoma Mesonet.
 In Mexico, the temperatures dropped to -18 C in the Ciudad Juárez metropolitan area in Mexico, and in the mountains area plunging to -23 C, resulting in the deaths of at least six people in the coldest temperatures recorded in the area in at least half a century.

 Mid-April storm complex

 On April 14, a storm developed across the Midwest, bringing a tornado outbreak to much of the United States, and became the largest April tornado outbreak until the 2011 Super Outbreak, later in the month.
 In the southern part of the country, this tornado outbreak spawned 178 tornadoes, with the strongest category being an EF3.
 It was reported that the storm also produced large hail and straight-line winds.
 The system brought a late season snowstorm to the Midwest and Northern Plains, and blizzard conditions to parts of South Dakota and northern Nebraska.
 With surface temperatures near freezing the snow was unusually wet for the region.
-This lead for bad driving conditions on Interstate 80 and Interstate 90.
+This led to bad driving conditions on Interstate 80 and Interstate 90.

 Records

 United States

-On February 10, 2011 following Oklahoma set a statewide low temperature record, reaching a low temperature of -31 F, in the town of Nowata.
+On February 10, 2011, Oklahoma set a statewide low temperature record, reaching a low temperature of -31 F, in the town of Nowata.